Panama checking for explosive material in North Korean ship

-PANAMA CITY, July 19 (Reuters) - Investigators unloading the cargo of a seized North Korean ship that carried arms from Cuba may have discovered explosive material on board, a senior Panamanian official said on Friday.
+PANAMA CITY (Reuters) - Investigators unloading the cargo of a seized North Korean ship that carried arms from Cuba may have discovered explosive material on board, a senior Panamanian official said on Friday.

 Javier Caraballo, Panama’s top anti-drug prosecutor, said officials removed three more containers from the Chong Chon Gang, but had decided not to open them for “security reasons.”